timkoranalytics/StudentPerformanceAnalysis/README.md

 For our analysis we choose the following variables: Exam_Score, Hours_Studied, Sleep_Hours, Attendance, Previous_Scores, School_Type, Parental_Involvement.

+## Hypotheses:

+H1: Hours studied have a positive effect on final exam scores.

+H2: Previous scores also positively impact the final exam score.

+H3: Sleep hours do not affect final exam scores.

+H4: Students' attendance will also contribute to a better exam score.

+H5: Students with higher parental involvement rate will most likely encounter better average exam scores.

+H6: The average score for the final exam does not differ for private and public schools.
 ## Descriptive statistics, plots and correlation matrix:

 Firstly, I think it is quite important to look at central tendencies measures of our variables, for this purpose we will calculate mean, median and mode for numeric variables of our interest (Exam_Score, Hours_Studied, Sleep_Hours, Attendance, Previous_Scores), after it we will build histograms for these variables to make it more visual.
 For categorical variables of our (School_Type, Parental_Involvement) bar and pie charts will be built.
 Then we will build a correlation matrix to see if there are any relationships between our variables.
 And also some plots to make these correlations more visual.